-Alumni update: Gach, Gophers make a push to the top 25 - Austin Daily Herald
+Alumni Update: Gach, Gophers make a push to the top 25 - Austin Daily Herald

 Austin grad Tate Hebrink and the Valley City State University Vikings have played just one game in the month of December, but they made it count as they beat Dickinson State University 94-68 on Dec.
 13.

-Hebrink had 12 points on five-of-shooting while grabbing two rebounds and two assists for the Vikings (7-1 overall) in that win.
+Hebrink had 12 points while grabbing two rebounds and two assists for the Vikings (7-1 overall) in that win.

 VCU’s next scheduled game is vs. Oak Hills Christian College in Valley City at 3 p.m.
 Sunday.